6 recommended OTC drugs

 Ideally — 2 weeks before the season (for birch pollen, around March).
 Daily antihistamine + nasal spray.

-Does allergy vaccine really work?
+Does the anti-allergy vaccine really work?

 See also